10 WEIRD FACTS ABOUT MEXICO

 I’m really sure that en tu propio pais (in your own country), there are many things that foreigners find weird or they just never knew about.
-It’s the same with Mexico, but maybe todavía puedo sorprenderte (I can still surprise you) with these 10 weird facts about Mexico!
+It’s the same with Mexico, but maybe todavĂa puedo sorprenderte (I can still surprise you) with these 10 weird facts about Mexico!

-1. We like eating bugs
+1. An eating fun fact about Mexico: we like eating bugs

 For example: